Applying access policies

 To Apply an Access Policy to a Particular Query:

-2. Select and Edit the Query: In the UserClouds Console, go to Accessors (under Access Methods), select the query in your list of data accessors and click "Edit".
+1. For SQL Proxies: In the UserClouds Console, go to Accessors (under Access Methods), find the relevant query in your list of data accessors, and click "Edit".

 3. Add Access Policies: Scroll down to the access policy section and add one or more access policies.